-President Rodrigo Duterte capped Monday the prices of pork and chicken for 60 days in Metro Manila as consumers raised concerns over the rising cost of basic food items.
+President Rodrigo Duterte has capped the prices of pork and chicken for 60 days in Metro Manila, Malacañang said Monday as consumers raised concerns over the rising cost of basic food items.

-Duterte heeded Agriculture Sec.
-William Dar earlier recommendation to implement a price ceiling on certain pork items such as P270/kg for kasim and pigue, P300/kg for liempo, and P160/kg for a dressed chicken to help consumers.
+Earlier, Agriculture Sec.
+William Dar recommended to President Duterte to impose a price freeze on certain pork items such as P270/kg for kasim and pigue, P300/kg for liempo, and P160/kg for chicken meat to help consumers.

 Consumers have complained of rising prices of goods with a kilo of pork costing as much as P400 in the market in January.

 The Department of Agriculture has blamed traders for supposedly profiteering and warned that they could be fined by up to P100 million if caught guilty